-- A. Contribute to the goal of 10% affordability as defined by Chapter 40B of Mass.
-General Laws. - B. Ensure long-term affordability (minimum of 30 years).
-Property owner must enter into an affordable housing restriction for a minimum of 30 years (if CPA funds are used for acquisition, a permanent restriction).
+- A. A minimum of ten percent of the housing units must be affordable to households who earn 60 percent or less of the area median income.
+The area-wide median income shall be the area-wide median income as determined by the United States Department of Housing and Urban Development. - B. Property owner must enter into an affordable housing restriction for a minimum of 99 years (if CPA funds are used for acquisition, a permanent restriction).